Body network gains speed

 that can be placed every square meter under a tile or carpet floor, and

-user who holds [a] PDA or wearable device can connect to the Internet
+who holds [a] PDA or wearable device can connect to the Internet by just

-developed by Massachusetts Institute of Technology researchers in 1996.
+by Massachusetts Institute of Technology researchers in 1996.
+To date, prototype

-To date, prototype electric field networks have been relatively slow,
+electric field networks have been relatively slow, however, operating at

-electric field surrounding the device.
-When the electric field that naturally
+field surrounding the device.
+When the electric field that naturally emanates

-emanates from a person intersects the electric field of the nearest tile
+from a person intersects the electric field of the nearest tile transceiver,

 The transceiver senses the oscillations with a sensor originally

-crystal and measures the reflected beam.
-Oscillations in an electric field
+and measures the reflected beam.
+Oscillations in an electric field surrounding

-surrounding the crystal alter the crystal, which changes the reflected
+the crystal alter the crystal, which changes the reflected light's polarization.

-light's polarization.
-The polarization measurements are translated into
+The polarization measurements are translated into electric signals, which

 In a world of ubiquitous networked communications, cellular data